TLNguyen-Paris/TLNguyen-Paris/README.md

 # Hi there, i'm Thanh Long Nguyen 👋

 I'm a french full-stack developer mainly focused on javascript.
-I'm currently at Webforce3 (a web developer bootcamp) for learning purposes, self development and internship possibilities.
-I'm either looking for an internship or a full-time job if the learning curve and the working environment are humanly and technically suitable. 🏕️
+I'm either looking for an internship or a full-time job if the learning curve and the working environment are humanly and technically interesting. 🏕️

 You can contact me on [Linkedin 🔗](https://www.linkedin.com/in/thanh-nguyen-paris/)